|38th ANNUAL FESTIVAL OF NEW AMERICAN MUSIC • NOVEMBER 6-15, 2015

 Dr. Keith Bohm, Artistic Director • (916) 278-5723 • Email | Dr. Stephen Blumberg, Co-Director • (916) 278-7497 • Email

 Admission to all events is FREE! • To see all events, view the SCHEDULE PAGE >> • Evening concerts will be livestreamed here >>

 Below are just a few of the highlights of this year's festival.
-More events are listed on the CONCERT SCHEDULE PAGE.
-Admission is FREE to all events.
 Parking is free after 7pm for evening concerts in the parking structure next to Capistrano Hall.
 For daytime concerts, masterclasses, and forums, a limited number of courtesy permits will be available in the lobby one hour prior to event start times.
 Daily permits are also available from the machine on the 5th floor of the parking structure adjacent to Capistrano Hall, or from the information booths on campus, for $6.

 |The Festival of New American Music opens on Friday, November 6 at 8:00 p.m. with a Gala Concert featuring Caballito Negro and Dose Hermanos (pictured), as well as baritone (and Sac State alum) Eugene Villanueva.
 Caballito Negro, based in Ashland, Oregon, features flutist Tessa Brinckman and percussionist Terry Longshore (an alum of Sac State).
 Together they collaborate with many prominent, innovative artists, creating contemporary music that pushes the flute and percussion repertoire to new heights.
 Caballito Negro will perform again with their own concert on Saturday, November 7 at 8:00 p.m.